 \section{Introduction}

-Measuring the distance between two probability distributions is significant for many machine learning tasks, e.g., data classification~\citep{kusner2015word,huang2016supervised,rakotomamonjy2018distance}, generative modeling~\citep{goodfellow2014generative,kingma2013auto}, among others.
-Among the commonly-used distance measures for probability distributions, classic $f$-divergence based metrics, e.g., the Kullback-Leibler (KL) divergence and the total variation (TV) distance, do not work well for the probability distributions having disjoint supports~\citep{arjovsky2017wasserstein}, while the kernel-based methods like the maximum mean discrepancy (MMD)~\citep{gretton2012kernel} require sophisticated kernel selection.
-Recently, the Wasserstein distance~\citep{villani2009optimal} has attracted wide attention in the machine learning community because of its advantages on overcoming these limitations, and it has shown great potentials in many challenging learning problems~\citep{tolstikhin2018wasserstein,arjovsky2017wasserstein,meng2019large}.
+} \IEEEPARstart{M}{easuring} the distance between two probability distributions is significant for many machine learning tasks, e.g., data classification~\cite{kusner2015word,huang2016supervised,rakotomamonjy2018distance}, generative modeling~\cite{goodfellow2014generative,kingma2013auto}, among others.
+Among the commonly-used distance measures for probability distributions, classic $f$-divergence based metrics, e.g., the Kullback-Leibler (KL) divergence and the total variation (TV) distance, do not work well when the probability distributions have disjoint supports~\cite{arjovsky2017wasserstein}, while the kernel-based methods like the maximum mean discrepancy (MMD)~\cite{gretton2012kernel} require sophisticated kernel selection.
+Recently, the Wasserstein distance~\cite{villani2009optimal} has attracted wide attention in the machine learning community because of its advantages on overcoming these limitations, and it has shown great potential in many challenging learning problems~\cite{tolstikhin2018wasserstein,arjovsky2017wasserstein}.